10 Improved Marijuana Detox Tips to Help Your Recovery

 7. Keep busy and active.

 Many people with marijuana use disorder started getting high because they were bored.
 Don’t let boredom trigger a relapse; keep your body and mind busy and engaged with life.
-Physical exercise is a great option—it not only provides distraction, it stimulates the production of mood-lifting neurotransmitters, improves sleep quality, and reduces stress.
+Physical exercise is a great option—it not only provides distraction, but it also stimulates the production of mood-lifting neurotransmitters, improves sleep quality, and reduces stress.

 8. Try something new.

 Get into a new activity or hobby to distract you from using, occupy your time, and cheer you up.
-Think of something you’ve always wanted to so, but never made time for in the past, and try it out.
+Think of something you’ve always wanted to do, but never made time for in the past, and try it out.
 If you don’t like it, do something else.
 Even trying out a new food, or going to a store or museum you’ve never visited before can be invigorating.

 9. Take advantage of 12-step meetings.